n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.telegram.md

 n8n provides a trigger node for Telegram.
 Refer to the trigger node docs [here](/integrations/builtin/trigger-nodes/n8n-nodes-base.telegramtrigger/) for more information.

-## Send more than 30 messages per second

-The Telegram API has a [limitation](https://core.telegram.org/bots/faq#broadcasting-to-users){:target=_blank .external-link} of sending only 30 messages per second.
-Follow these steps to send more than 30 messages:

-1. **Loop Over Items node**: Use the [Loop Over Items](/integrations/builtin/core-nodes/n8n-nodes-base.splitinbatches/) node to get at most 30 chat IDs from your database.
-2. **Telegram node**: Connect the Telegram node with the Loop Over Items node.
-Use the **Expression Editor** to select the Chat IDs from the Loop Over Items node.
-3. **Code node**: Connect the [Code](/integrations/builtin/core-nodes/n8n-nodes-base.code/) node with the Telegram node.
-Use the Code node to wait for a few seconds before fetching the next batch of chat IDs.
-Connect this node with the Loop Over Items node.

-You can also use this [workflow](https://n8n.io/workflows/772){:target=_blank .external-link}.

 ## Add a bot to a Telegram channel

 For a bot to send a message to a channel, you must add the bot to the channel.
 If the bot hasn't been added to the channel, you'll see an error with a description like: